-Baked oatmeal is having a moment on social media and I am HERE FOR IT.
-My Baked Banana Oatmeal is quickly becoming a reader favorite so I know you’ll enjoy this one too!
+My Baked Banana Oatmeal is always in rotation so I know you’ll enjoy this one too!

-- Strawberry baked oatmeal is quick and easy to throw together
+- Baked oatmeal is quick and easy to throw together

 - You just need 10 ingredients, mostly pantry staples

-- Great for meal prep – freeze or refrigerate leftovers!
+- Great way to get ahead on meal prep – freeze or refrigerate leftovers!

 - Gluten-free friendly using certified gluten free oats, and dairy-free using your choice of milk.